 Online shopping is a multi-billion dollar industry.
-It’s been growing steadily ever since the internet became mainstream and many experts are predicting that it will continue to grow for at least another 10 years.
+It’s been growing steadily ever since the internet became a thing and many experts are predicting that it will continue to grow for at least another 10 years.

-This year’s Black Friday and Cyber Monday are just around the corner and it’s only logical that we lay out some of the most interesting facts about online shopping and ecommerce.
+This year’s Black Friday and Cyber Monday are just around the corner and we think it’s a good idea for us to lay down some of the most interesting facts about online shopping and ecommerce.
 If you are in a mood, grab a cup of coffee and relax because some of these facts will left you speechless.

 Ready?
 Here we go.